ywu20/p01_NAME/howto_install_yahoo_finance_python_api.md

 #get basic info
 #returns a dictionary of info about stock like business summary, current price, the company's official name etc.
 apple.info
-#to get specific information

 apple.info["longBusinessSummary"]
 apple.info["currentPrice"]

 #show dividends
+#use the date the dividends are distributed as the key, shows amount of dividends
 apple.dividends

+apple.dividends["2021-11-05"]

 #news on the stock
-#returns a list of dictionaries that contains news information like title, publisher, and link to news
+#returns a list of dictionaries that contains recent high ranking news information like title, publisher, and link to news
 apple.news

+apple.news[0]["title"]

 #analyst recommendations
+#use date as the key.
+If recommendations are made on that day, provide information about the type of recommendation and the firm that made the recommendation
 apple.recommendations
+apple.recommendations["2021-10-29"]
 ```
 ---

 Accurate as of (last update): 2021-12-12

 #### Contributors:
-Patrick  Ging  Pd1
+Patrick  Ging  Pd2
+Yuqing Wu Pd2